Solopharm

-Solopharm (Grotex OOO) – Russian pharmaceutical company, which produces liquid sterile dosage forms according to GMP standards (license № 00023-LS).
+Solopharm (Grotex OOO) is a Russian pharmaceutical company that produces liquid sterile dosage forms according to GMP standards (license No. 00023-LS).

-Product line consists of infusion and injection solutions, ophthalmic, otolaryngological, gastroenterological, rheumatological and cosmetological products.
+The company manufactures infusion and injection solutions, ophthalmic, otolaryngological, gastroenterological, rheumatological and cosmetological products.

 History

-Solopharm company was established in 2010.
+Solopharm was established in 2010 by Russian businessman, Oleg Zherebtsov.

-The owner and director of Solopharm company is Russian businessman Oleg Zherebtsov.
-In August 2014 – launch of injection and infusion solution lines by the innovative technology Blow-Fill-Seal accepted in the world as the most perfect technology for production of sterile solutions with opportunity to use aseptic filling or finish sterilization.
+In August 2014, the company launched injection and infusion solution technology Blow-Fill-Seal.

 Solopharm company continues building and assembling new lines to increase the amount of liquid medicines in ophthalmology, otolaryngology, gastroenterology, rheumatology and cosmetology.

 Activity

 The company activity is directed to development and production of: